Police Community Support Officer

 Why should you become a PCSO?

-• Our PCSO apprenticeship programme combines practical and theory-based learning to equip you with the skills and confidence to engage with local communities, help to prevent crime and build valued relationships.
+• Our PCSO training programme blends practical experience with theory-based learning to give you the skills and confidence to connect with local communities, prevent crime, and build trusted relationships.

-• During the 12-15 month programme you’ll earn as you learn and achieve a Level 4 Diploma in Community Policing Practice on successful completion.
+• During the 12–15 month apprenticeship, you’ll earn while you learn and complete a Level 4 Diploma in Community Policing Practice.

 What is a Police Community Support Officer (PCSO)?